scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 place that’s all that’s needed.
 We might allow more interpretation in splices in the future, which would allow us to loosen the restriction.
-Quotes in spliced, interpreted code are kept as they are, after splices nested in the quotes are expanded recursively.
+Quotes in spliced, interpreted code are kept as they are, after splices nested in the quotes are expanded.

 If the outermost scope is a quote, we need to generate code that constructs the quoted tree at run-time.
 We implement this by